Using CMake on Windows

 CMake Generator

-On Windows, CMake defaults to Visual Studio and Nmake.
-This is usually not a useful default.
-Ninja build system with CMake is generally faster on any operating system.
+On Windows, CMake defaults to Visual Studio and Nmake, which may not work on some projects.
+Ninja build system with CMake is generally faster to build and particularly rebuild regardless of operating system.
 Ninja on Windows solves numerous issues vs. GNU Make.
 Ninja works with Visual Studio as well.

 Override the default CMake generator by setting environment variable